Beautiful Leaf and Monogram Fall Wreath to welcome guests to your home.

 Wrapping takes a while so put on your favorite movie while you do this part.

 I had this ribbon in my stash and it was perfect for this project.
 I love the colors and design, perfect for a Fall wreath.
 I laid the monogram on top of the wreath and joined them with the ribbon.
-Since they’re not permanently together I can take them apart and use them separately later.
+Since they’re not permanently together I can take them apart and use them separately later if I decide to change things up.

 I tied the ribbon in a bow to hang the wreath.
 I need to find other uses for this beautiful ribbon, I kinda love it!